 While the study of foreign languages and literatures has always been a cornerstone of the liberal arts experience, the mission of MDLL at William and Mary includes preparing students for graduate and professional training in a wide range of disciplines, among which are foreign and comparative literature, language teaching, international studies and relations, business, law and government service.
-Many of our students combine the study of one or more foreign languages with majors such as Government, International Studies, History, or Business.
+Many of our students combine the study of one or more foreign languages with majors such as Government, Global Studies, History, or Business.

-The Department of Modern Languages and Literatures offers majors in French, German and Hispanic Studies.
+The Department of Modern Languages and Literatures offers majors in Chinese, French, German and Hispanic Studies.
 The precise requirements for the various "concentrations" of these majors can be found under the appropriate language.
 All Modern Languages and Literatures majors include a wide range of courses in language, literature, film and culture, most of which are taught in the foreign language.
+The Major Writing Requirement In Chinese Is met through a grade of C- or better in Chinese 428.
 To satisfy the Major Writing Requirement in German, a student must earn a grade of C- or better on the writing component of one course numbered 301 or higher, which the student selects from a departmental listing of approved courses.
 The Major Writing Requirement in French is satisfied by a grade of C- or better in French 450.
 In Hispanic Studies, students fulfill the Major Writing Requirement by receiving a grade of C- or better in Hispanic Studies 493.